- Optimizely Classic

 Load Optimizely synchronously

-Optimizely should be implemented in the
+Implement Optimizely in the

 <head> tag of your site so that it loads before any other analytics tags run and before your page elements load.
 This is because Optimizely applies visual changes to your website.

-To make sure that Optimizely loads and integrates correctly, you must make sure that Optimizely can finish loading before other tags on your page execute.
+To make sure that Optimizely loads and integrates correctly, make sure that Optimizely can finish loading before other tags on your page execute.
 This is called synchronous loading because all tags load one after the other.
 There are two ways to ensure synchronous loading:

 Load Optimizely in the <head> tag of your page, outside of a tag manager (recommended, especially with Google Tag Manager).